Risk Factors Dashboard

 Taxation

 Federal Taxation.
 The Company and the Bank are subject to federal income taxation in the same general manner as other corporations.
 The Company files a consolidated federal income tax return.
+The Company has not received notification from the Internal Revenue Service of any potential tax liability for any years still subject to audit.
 The Company has not received notification from the IRS of any potential tax liability for any years still subject to audit.
-The Bank has not received notification from the state of any potential tax liability for any years still subject to audit.
 For federal income tax purposes, the Bank currently reports its income and expenses on the accrual method of accounting and uses a fiscal year ending on September 30 for filing its federal income tax return.
 Changes to the corporate federal income tax rate would result in changes to the Company's effective income tax rate and would require the Company to remeasure its deferred tax assets and liabilities based on the tax rate in the years in which those temporary differences are expected to be recovered or settled.

 State Taxation.
+State Taxation.
 The earnings/losses of Capitol Federal Financial, Inc., Capitol Funds, Inc. and Capital City Investments, Inc. are combined for purposes of filing a consolidated Kansas corporate tax return.
 The Kansas corporate tax rate is 4.0%, plus a surcharge of 3.0% on earnings greater than $50 thousand.

 Employees and Human Capital Resources

 Our employees are not represented by any collective bargaining group.
 Management considers its employee relations to be good.
 We believe our ability to attract and retain employees is a key to our success.
 Accordingly, we strive to offer competitive salaries and employee benefits to all employees and monitor salaries in our market areas.
-Physical well-being is supported by the Company's health, dental, vision, life and various other insurances, and a wellness program that incentivizes employees to live a healthy and balanced lifestyle.
+Physical well-being is supported by the Company's health, dental, vision, life and various other insurances, and a wellness program that encourages employees to live a healthy and balanced lifestyle.
 Volunteer opportunities are provided and encouraged for all employees.
-Capitol Federal employees recorded over 3,628 hours in volunteer time for local organizations and charities during fiscal year 2023.
+Capitol Federal employees recorded over 3,690 hours in volunteer time for local organizations and charities during fiscal year 2024.

 Item 1A.
 Risk Factors